 How to Maximize the Child Tax Credit and EITC

-Today’s question comes from a lovely reddit user who asked how she could get the maximum value from the Child Tax Credit.
+Today’s question comes from a lovely reddit user who asked how she could get the maximum value from the Child Tax Credit and Earned Income Tax Credit.
 It’s an interesting case study and a great opportunity to showcase how to create a tax plan and a tax budget.

 Hopefully, her results will inspire you to create your own tax plan to maximize your income tax credits and deductions.